brwilkinson/MulitTierArmV3/MultiTierARMv3/ReadMe-DeploymentFeatures.md

 8. Outputs, provides the Public DNS Name for the VM's

-9. You can connect to any Virtual Machine in Azure via it's Public IP Address or DNS name with MSTSC/RDP
+9. You can connect to Virtual Machine in Azure via it's Public IP Address or DNS name with MSTSC/RDP

 	Only the FrontEnd Servers have a Public IP in this deployment.